Updated July 9, 2023

 - usually some utilities

-For these shared items, the HOA board is to work with necessary vendors to take care of repair and upkeep.
+For these shared items, your HOA board is to work with necessary vendors to take care of repair and upkeep.

 Let’s look at snow plowing as an example.
 One plow trip alone can cost hundreds of dollars out of the HOA’s budget.
 Like with all of the above responsibilities, the property management company is not the vendor who takes care of the upkeep.
 They simply do their best to schedule the plow, and it is up the snow plow company who of their customers they plow first.
 The snow plow company may service 100 customers, so not all communities will feel like they are first in line.
 This comes with the territory when living in shared-property communities.

 Understanding who is responsible for what can be very empowering.
 It can relieve feeling that you are not in control.
 Plus, it enables you to go to the correct entity to address your concerns.
 HOAs are required to have board meetings with open forum for homeowners to express their concerns.
 Attending those meetings is one thing you can do to have your voice heard.
 For further education on your rights and obligations under the Condominium Property Act and the Common Interest Community Association Act, contact the Illinois CCIC Ombudsperson.